m00g3n/pocket-gitops/README.md

 # Pocket GitOps

-This repository contains a simple local environment setup to experiment with GitOps.
+This repository contains a simple environment setup to experiment with GitOps localy and on cloud.

-## Prerequisites
+## Run whole flow locally

+Prerequisites:

 - docker
 - docker-compose